-Cleaning PAR, rad, ODO, and turbidity sensors
+Cleaning PAR, rad, ODO, turbidity, and third-party fluorescence sensors

 When dirty, carefully wipe the sensors with a soft cloth.
 To remove encrustation, soak in water until soft.
 It may take hours or days, depending on the severity.

 Do not use abrasive cloths as scratched faces can affect calibration.